IMPORTANT: Breaking Changes to the Unit21 API

 The /entities

-endpoint can create, list, and update entities.
+endpoint can create and update entities.

 When you create a transaction via API, it is typically between two entities.
 Either or both of those entities can be marked as 'external' (using a key which defaults to 'internal').